alexscheitlin/lottery-dapp/README.md

    ```
 6. `localhost:3002` should be opened automatically in your browser

-7. Change Metamask network to Custom RPC with the network URL "http://localhost:8542"
+7. Change Metamask network to Custom RPC with the network URL "http://localhost:8540"

 8. Import 2 private keys from the ganache-cli into metamask

 ## How to demonstrate two winner
-1. Buy two ticket from account1 [number 1 and 2]
+1. Buy one ticket from account1 [any 6 numbers]
-2. Switch to account2 in Metamask
-3. Buy two tickets from account2 [number 1 and 2]
-4. Draw one number with the provided Helper-Button
+2. Draw number with the provided Helper-Button six times (for every lucky number once)
-5. Check history for winners
+3. Check history for drawn numbers
-6. Check Metamask if jackpot was paid out
+4. Check out next lottery with the carried over jackpot (note: the jackpot is 0.01 ETH smaller than the previous, due to the fact that we compansate the caller of endGame())